HB-4770

 Plain Language

-Operators and licensed professionals may use AI only for administrative or supplementary support in therapy or psychotherapy, and must maintain full responsibility for all interactions, outputs, and data use associated with the AI system.
-No decision for patient care, reimbursement, or claims adjudication may be based exclusively on AI-generated information.
-This establishes that AI is a support tool only — the human professional retains ultimate accountability and decisional authority.
+Operators and licensed professionals may use AI tools for administrative or supplementary support in therapy or psychotherapy, but must maintain full responsibility for all interactions, outputs, and data use associated with the AI system.
+Patient care decisions, reimbursement decisions, and claims adjudication may not be based exclusively on AI-generated information.
+This establishes both a scope-of-permitted-use boundary and a professional responsibility requirement — AI is permitted as a tool, not as a substitute for human professional judgment.

 Statutory Text